Clubs and Activities

 Jazz Band

-The Cardunal Jazz Band is an extracurricular ensemble built to perform music from the Big Band genre.
+The Matt Bishop Big Band and Ella Fitzgerald Big Band are extracurricular ensembles built to perform music from the large jazz ensemble genre.
 Instrumentation includes saxophones, trombones, trumpets, drum set, bass, guitar, and piano.
-All students are welcome to audition for the Cardunal Jazz Band.
+All students are welcome to audition for the DMS Jazz Program.
+While 7th and 8th Grade students join at the start of the year, most 6th Grade students will join the ensemble in January.
 Rehearsals will be before school from 7:30am-8:45am.
 Performances will be held throughout the community, including regional festivals, dinners, and other unique opportunities which may become available.

 Musical

-Students who participate in chorus at DMS have the opportunity to audition and participate in the DMS Musical (Mrs. Roy).
-Many opportunities for participation are available including leading roles, chorus parts, stage directors, and costume and set design.
+Students who participate in chorus at DMS have the opportunity to audition and participate in the annual DMS Musical.
+Many opportunities for participation are available including leading roles, chorus parts, stage directors, costume and set design.
 The musical is held at the Blizzard Theater at ECC each April.
-Seussiscal Jr., The Music Man, and Fiddler on the Roof are some of the DMS musicals in recent years.
+Frozen Jr., Seussical Jr., Moana Jr., and Little Mermaid Jr., are some of the DMS musicals in recent years.
+2026 will be the 23rd year of our musical partnership with Elgin Community College.

 Robotics Club